giese1/Project6-air-quality-prediction/README.md

 # Project6-air-quality-prediction

-#This is a data science project using python with the main objectvie to use machine learning to predict air quality in a Italy city
+#This is a data science project using python with the main objective to use machine learning to predict air quality in a Italy city

 #there is one dataset in this project: